-The fight against gender-based violence has often been cast as a women’s issue.
-However, successful programmes in Africa show the importance of engaging men and boys in the discussion.
+The fight against gender-based violence has often been cast as a women's issue.
+However, successful programs in Africa show the importance of engaging men and boys in the discussion.

 As this year's 16 Days of Activism Against Gender-Based Violence draws to a close, it is disheartening to note that 27 years after the campaign launch, violence against women and girls continues unabated.
 According to UN Women, 1 in every 3 women worldwide experience physical or sexual violence in their lifetime.
 If it were a disease, it would have been called an epidemic.

 Decades of fighting for a gender just society, particularly by women and women's organizations, have achieved change.
 We have seen women activists at the frontlines with campaigns such as #MeToo, #HearMetoo, Time's up and, at the extreme, #MenAreTrash.
 We have also witnessed countries sign and endorse agreements committed to ending violence against women and girls, such as the Convention on the Elimination of All Forms of Discrimination Against Women.
 But while these initiatives place women at the center of the issue, there is a new wave of programs focused on prevention rather than response, putting men and boys at the heart of the discussion.